prjemian/jldesmear/doc/source/api/traditional.rst

-.. $Id$

-Command-line program for Lake/Jemian desmearing
+Command-line program for Jemian/Lake desmearing
 ###############################################

 :mod:`jldesmear.api.traditional` is the main program to run desmearing.